Roopana/Distributed-Systems/Pub-Sub System Java RMI/readme.md

 # Pub-Sub System using Java RMI

 ## Overview
-In this project, you will implement a simple publish subscribe system (PubSub).
-You will use two forms of communication: basic messaging using UDP and an RPC system of your choice, either Java RMI or Linux RPC.
-For this reason, you may code the project in the language of your choice, though we recommend the latter.
-As a third option, you are welcome to try out Apache thrift using a language of your choice (e.g. Java).
-We have included links to it on the additional reading list, but you are on your own with thrift.

-Your PubSub system will allow the publishing of simple formatted “articles”.
-In this lab, you will learn about distributed computing and communication protocols.
-You may assume that UDP communication is reliable.
-This lab also contains a number of optional features that bring no extra credit but may challenge you.
-This lab has a number of details to work through so get started ASAP.
-It is assumed that you are familiar with basic IP communication (e.g. IP addresses and port).
+A simple publish subscribe system (PubSub) using two forms of communication: basic messaging using __UDP__ and an __RPC__(Remote Procedure Call) system using Java RMI.
+The PubSub system will allow the publishing of simple formatted “articles”.
+This project teaches about distributed computing and communication protocols.
+It is assumed that UDP communication is reliable.

 ## Project Details
 The project will be comprised of: __clients, group servers,__ and a __registry-server__.
 You will program a client and group server.
 The registry server code will be provided.
 The registry server is assumed to be a known IP address and port (you need to establish them on your own).
 It will communicate via low-level UDP and be neutral to your group server language and RPC/RMI implementation.
 The registry stores information about your group server(s).
 To obtain the existing group server list, you may call __GetList__, via UDP.
 Note that, you are not supposed to modify the registry server, if you need to do that, describe your modification in the delivery document.